Suicid3B0y/Scheduler/README.md

     $ ./client

 _Note : our server/scheduler is capable of handling multiple client connections.
-However, it cannot receive jobs from multiple client at the same time.
-Each new connected client needs to wait for the current connected client to finish his transaction (by sending **q** to the server)._

 ## Repository workflow
 #### Hint